-8.3.6 Emergency Shelters
+8.7.6 Emergency Shelters

 Senate Bill 2, enacted in October 2007, requires local governments to identify one or more zoning categories that allow emergency shelters (year-round shelters for the homeless) without discretionary review.
 The statute permits the City to apply limited conditions to the approval of ministerial permits for emergency shelters.
 The identified zone shall have sufficient capacity to accommodate at least one yearround shelter and accommodate the City's share of the regional unsheltered homeless population.
-In January 2018, the annual Point-in-Time Count found 39 sheltered and 86 unsheltered individuals in the City of Encinitas.
+In 2017, the January homeless count found 33 sheltered and 84 unsheltered individuals.

 The City of Encinitas' Zoning Code does not explicitly address emergency shelters.
 Housing Element Program 2E provides that the City will amend its Zoning Code by November 2018 to permit homeless shelters by right, without discretionary review, within the Light Industrial (LI) and Business Park (BP) zones, consistent with State law.
 Areas designated as Light Industrial and BP total approximately 28 acres.

-Access to Public Transit and Services.
+A small concentration of various light industrial uses are all tightly clustered, with some commercial services, in a specific area located off of Westlake Street (south of Encinitas Boulevard).
+Uses in this light industrial area include storage facilities and some service-related uses, such as auto body repair.
+Located at the corner of Westlake Street and Encinitas Boulevard are bus stops going to and from the Town Center (Route 309).
+Within this area, two parcels are vacant (0.46 acre).
+These zones will be more than able to accommodate, in vacant and underutilized properties or through conversion of warehouse buildings, at least one emergency shelter for Encinitas' unsheltered homeless population of 84 individuals.